turingschool/backend-curriculum-site/module2/misc/blogger.md

 ### Creating the SHOW Action

 We'll need to write a new test for this since we're building out functionality on a new action/view.
 Create a new feature test file for the functionality where a user sees one article.
 Within this test structure, you're going to start with a describe block similar to the name of the file, then give any more specific scenario information, and then say what you expect to find there.
-Git it a try yourself before looking at my sample below.
+Give it a try yourself before looking at my sample below.

 ```ruby
 require "rails_helper"